Hou Minghao: 2023–present

-On 19 February 2024 he participated in filming of I Am Nobody: The Showdown Between Yin & Yang.
+On 19 February 2024, he participated in filming of I Am Nobody: The Showdown Between Yin & Yang.
 On 24 February, Hou was announced as the main lead in the TV series The Unclouded Soul, in which he played the role of Hong Ye, the king of demons, who was respected by all demons and feared by the human race.
 On 29 April, the TV series Young Babylon was broadcast on Tencent Video and Mango TV.
 The play is adapted from the novel of the same name.
 It tells the story of a group of young people pursuing love, friendship, dreams and growth in a small coastal town in the southeast of the 1990s.
 The series earned 503 million views on Tencent Video and Mango TV.
 On 19 July, the TV series Dashing Youth was broadcast on Youku.
 It tells the story of Baili Dongjun, who loves to make wine, embarked on the world because of the agreement with his childhood friend Ye Dingzhi.
-The series exceeded 10,000 index heat and achieved 1.8 billion views on Youku.
-On 31 August, he was announced as the male lead for TV series Love in the Clouds, playing Ji Bozai.
+The series exceeded 10,000 index heat and achieved 1.98 billion views on Youku.
+On 31 August, he was announced as the male lead for the xianxia TV series Love in the Clouds, playing Ji Bozai.
 The series is adapted from the novel of the same name by Bailu Chengshuang.
 It tells the story of Ji Bozai, a polar star abys fighter from a criminal prisoner, who defeated Mingyi, the cold god of war, who had won for seven consecutive years, at the annual "Qingyun Conference" of Hexu Six Realms.
 On 4 September, the variety show Divas Hit the Road Season 6 was aired on Mango TV, by the end of its run, the show has attracted 4.3 billion views.
 On 26 October, the drama series Fangs of Fortune was broadcast on iQIYI where he played the role of Zhao Yuanzhou.
 The series exceeded 8,734 index heat and topped many rankings charts in China, and his role as Zhao Yuanzhou's popularity is the first reached 300,000 on Douyin Character List.
-The series has achieved 1.28 billion views on iQIYI.
+The series has achieved 1.35 billion views on iQIYI.